-- Mutual Respect: cultural pluralism and diverse perspectives engaging the work.
+- Mutual Respect: engaging cultural pluralism and diverse perspectives through the work.

 - Access: an ongoing practice of defining and improving access with communities.

 - Decent Work: implement and evaluate Mass Culture’s decent work practices in service to the sector, our team(s), and each employee.

 - Reconciliation and Relationship Development: making collaborative action toward mutually beneficial goals between Indigenous and non-Indigenous communities.

 - Relations: deepen relationships and creative approaches that address the needs of the sector across generations.